 - Federal tax information for you and your custodial parent/reporting parent

-- Information about untaxed income like child support received by your reporting parent
+- Information about untaxed income, such as child support, received by your reporting parent

 - Information on cash and liquid assets in accounts, investments, and business income

-FAFSA will also ask the date of divorce or separation, so have court paperwork handy.
 Also, some schools may require a copy of the divorce agreement in deciding on financial aid, but you will not need that information when you submit the FAFSA.

 Focus your application on the custodial parent and you’ll be fine.
-Noncustodial parents may be required to provide information to private schools when aid is being awarded, but don’t overreach with FAFSA.
+Noncustodial parents may be required to provide information later to some private schools when aid is being awarded, but there's no need to overreach with FAFSA.

-Also, alimony is considered taxable income and should already be included in the custodial parent’s tax information.
+Also, be aware that alimony is considered taxable income and should already be included in the custodial parent’s tax information.
 Don’t report it separately, like you do with child support, which is untaxed.
-Doing so, means you’re again over reporting income and may lessen what’s offered in your financial package.
+Doing so means you’re again over-reporting income and it may reduce what’s offered in your financial package.

 There are a few ways to use divorced, separated, or unmarried parental marital status to your financial aid advantage.
 One is by ensuring that your custodial parent is the one who makes less money.
-By living with the parent who earns less, you EFC will be lower and your aid package will be higher.
-However, don’t falsely report who you live with based on income because that’s fraud.
+By living with the parent who earns less, you EFC will be lower and your aid package could be higher.
+But, don’t falsely report who you live with based on income — that’s fraud.

 Divorce settlement agreements can (and should) include the written details of a college support plan.
 In this case, parents decide the percentage of college costs each person is responsible for and what expenses will be covered by each parent.
-With these agreements in place, the custodial parent still fills out the FAFSA, but there’s a plan in place for actually covering the EFC so that it does not fall solely on one parents’ shoulders.
+With these agreements in place, the custodial parent still fills out the FAFSA, but there’s a plan in place for actually covering the EFC so that it doesn't fall solely on one parent’s shoulders.

-Hopefully, these tips help you figure out how to fill out the FAFSA if your family situation isn’t exactly “traditional.”
-Remember, financial aid advisors at colleges are experts in these FAFSA rule.
+Hopefully, these tips help you fill out the FAFSA if your family situation isn’t “traditional.”
+Remember, financial aid advisors at colleges are experts in these FAFSA rules.
 When in doubt, ask them for help.
-And, if you’ve got a situation not mentioned here and you just wing it on your FAFSA, remember, you can write an appeal letter and explain your situation in more depth.
-It’s not a guarantee for more aid, but it can help.